 Daresay, I had fallen in love with him and I could no longer think about going back to my long-distance lover.
-At that time, I did not much care about my post break-up feelings.
+At that time, I felt like I was finally free from the clutches of my post-breakup feelings.

 I compared the two

-When I could not help but compare the two, the veil lifted.
-I realized that I would never be in a relationship with a jealous lover who flew into an irrational rage every time I spoke to another man.
+When I couldn’t help but compare the two, the veil lifted.
+I realized that I would never be in a relationship with a jealous partner who flew into an irrational rage every time I spoke to another man.
 Slowly, I cut off ties with him.

 I stopped writing, making calls and going to the internet cafes to chat with him.
 In my mind, I had broken up with him, I was still in love with him, but I was on a different path.

 I did not know how to deal with my post-breakup feeling